- Elements (Objects)

 Xpath: //table//tr/td[1]/a[contains(text(),'NHPC')]/ancestor::tr/td[3]

-For more information, refer to HTML tables.
+For more information on HTML tables, refer to the documentation on HTML tables.